abadid/cmsc424-spring2018/project6/README.md

 from custbyear a, custbyear b
 where b.birthyear - a.birthyear = 1;
 ```
 This query takes around 3.5 seconds to execute in the VM.
-Could you rewrite the query to make it execute more efficiently.
+Could you rewrite the query to make it execute approximately 10X faster.

 [**Hint**: You might want to use EXPLAIN to view the query plan of the query.]